India–Pakistan war of 1971: Western Front

-Pakistans head of the army and the military operations during the war, General Abdul Hamid Khan played a central role in directing Pakistan's Western front campaigns.
+Pakistan's head of the army and the military operations during the war, General Abdul Hamid Khan played a central role in directing Pakistan's Western front campaigns.
 He oversaw the launch of Operation Chengiz Khan, a preemptive strike on Indian airbases, aimed at crippling Indian airpower and initiating hostilities.
 Despite extensive planning, the operation inflicted only limited damage.
 On the Western front, General Hamid Khan commanded key offensives, including the assault towards Ferozepur and ordered the offensive in Chhamb under Major General Iftikhar Janjua, which resulted in territorial gains.
 He also directed the attempted advance towards Longewala, though this effort was ultimately repelled by Indian forces.
 Hamid Khan oversaw the II Corps offensive into the Indian state of Punjab.
 The plan involved advancing from Bahawalnagar towards Bhatinda and Ludhiana.
 Under his directive, major elements of the 1st Armored Division began mobilization on December 15, 1971.
 Small advancements were made by Pakistani troops.
 However, due to subsequent orders to halt movements, the offensive was delayed and ultimately did not proceed before the ceasefire on December 17, 1971.
 His leadership during the conflict, while marked by bold initiatives, has been subject to scrutiny in post-war analyses.

 On 3 December, after the air strike carried out by the PAF, the 106 Infantry Brigade of the Pakistani forces under the command of Brig Mohammad Mumtaz Khan advanced towards the village of Hussainiwala with 2000 troops and artillery support.
 The Indian side had deployed one battalion, 15 Punjab, under the command of Lt Col Shastry comprising 900 soldiers with support from the IAF.
 The 15 Punjab could not hold the village and had to retreat on 4 December towards the fortress called Kaiser-i-Hind outside Hussainiwala.
-The Indian forces were eventually pushed from the fortress a well.
+The Indian forces were eventually pushed from the fortress as well.
 The Indian side suffered 125 casualties while the Pakistani forces lost 67 men.